2022 Illinois House of Representatives election: District 13

 One additional candidate, Becky Levin (policy director at the Cook County Sheriff's Office), ran for the office but dropped out before the primary election.
 Hoan Huynh won the Democratic nomination.

 Alper Turan, a teacher, was the Republican nominee.

 District 14

-The district has been represented by Democrat Kelly Cassidy since her appointment in May 2011.
+The district had been represented by Democrat Kelly Cassidy since her appointment in May 2011.
 Cassidy was re-elected unopposed in 2020.
 She faced no other ballot-listed candidates in the general election.

 District 15

 The district had been represented by Democrat John D'Amico since November 2004.
 D'Amico was re-elected unopposed in 2020.
 On November 5, 2021, D'Amico announced he was retiring from his seat effective the same day.
 Michael Kelly, an athletic director, was appointed on November 23, 2021.
 Kelly defeated Michael Rabbitt, a business transformation leader at Argonne National Laboratory, for the Democratic nomination.
 Mark Albers, the Board President of the Morton Grove Chamber of Commerce, was the Republican nominee.